PintaProject/user-guide/docs/redeye.md

-## Reduce red-eye ##
+## Reduce Red-Eye ##

-To open the red-eye removal feature, go to **Effects > Photo > Red Eye Removal**
+To open the **Red-Eye Removal** feature, go to **Effects** > **Photo** > **Red Eye Removal**.

-The **Red eye removal** function recolors the red eyes caused by flash photography.
+The **Red Eye Removal** function recolors the red eyes caused by flash photography.

-Here's our subject, suffering a chronic case of red eye caused by flash.
+Here's our subject, suffering a chronic case of red-eye.

 ![redeyebefore](img/redeyebefore.PNG)

-* Select the subjects eyes using one of the [selection tools](select_overview.md) to confine effect to just the eyes
+* Select the subject's eyes using one of the [selection tools](select_overview.md) to confine effect to just the eyes.

 ![redeyeselect](img/redeyeselect.PNG)

-A dialogue box with a ‘strength’ slider will appear, the strength determines the amount of color replaced.
-A higher value yields a  stronger the recoloring of the eyes.
+A dialog box with a *strength* slider will appear.
+The strength determines the amount of color replaced.
+A higher value yields a  stronger recoloring of the eyes.

 ![redeyebox](img/redeyebox.PNG)

-* Drag slider to the right to increase recoloring strength
+* Drag slider to the right to increase recoloring strength.
-* Drag slider to the left to decrease recoloring strength
+* Drag slider to the left to decrease recoloring strength.

 ![redeyeafter](img/redeye%20after.PNG)